DHZ-calendar/SchoolCalendar/README.md

 Fill these fields carefully!
 All the information that you provide to the website must be correct, or it will work (of course) in an unexpected manner!

-### Example Instances
+### An example creation of entries
 Now that we have done the initialization step, we can finally start to use the service!
-We guide you through this process in the next subsection.
+We guide you through this process in this subsection.

 For the sake of the example, we just created a School Admin account (the same type of account that you are using right now) called John Doe, who is the manager of the school called "Galilei High School".
-You cannot create a school with your current account: you have to ask the administrators (the same guys who created for you your account) of the website to add your school to the system!
+You cannot create nor a school nor a school_year with your current account: you have to ask the administrators (the same guys who created for you your account) of the website to add your `school` and the `school_year` to the system!

-Now we start to fill what is necessary in order to utilize properly the website: let us start by the basis, and insert some hour-slots.
+Now that we have everything up and running we start to fill what is necessary in order to utilize properly the website: let us start by the basis, and insert some hour-slots.
 Open the left menu, click the `Admin` option and select `Hour-Slots`.
 Add a new one and fill it as you wish.
+(Note that in this case the hour lasts physically speaking only 50 minutes, but the legal duration makes sure that it is going to be counted as a full hour long lesson).
+We insert both the hour slot for the first hour (7.55-8.45) and the second hour (8.45-9.35)

 ![HourSlotCreate](readme_pics/HourSlotInsertion.png)